Continuing Education Activity

-Taking a thorough, detailed history is an essential part of the evaluation of AR, and questions should focus on the types of symptoms, the time, duration, and frequency of symptoms, suspected exposures, and exacerbating/alleviating factors.
+Taking a thorough, detailed history is an essential part of the evaluation of AR, and questions should focus on the types of symptoms, the time, duration, and frequency of symptoms, suspected exposures, and exacerbating/alleviating factors, and seasonality.
 Patients with intermittent or seasonal allergic rhinitis have symptoms of sneezing, rhinorrhea, and watery eyes, while patients with chronic AR often complain of postnasal drip, chronic nasal congestion, and obstruction.
 These patients will often have a family history of allergic rhinitis or a personal history of asthma.
 Patients with intermittent rhinitis may report triggers such as pollens, animal dander, flooring/upholstery, mold, humidity, perfumes, and/or tobacco smoke.

 Allergic rhinitis is largely a clinical diagnosis made based on a thorough history and physical.
 A positive response to empiric treatment with a nasal glucocorticoid can support the diagnosis.
 A formal diagnosis is possible with either serum testing for allergen-specific IgE or allergy skin testing.
 As stated by the American Academy of Otolaryngology guidelines, allergy testing should be reserved for patients who are unresponsive to empiric treatment or require identification of a specific allergen to target therapy.
 Serum testing does not require trained technicians, and the patient does not need to stop taking antihistamines in advance.
 Intradermal allergy testing does require a trained professional to perform testing, but results are available immediately.
 In patients with seasonal symptoms, testing should be performed during the peak symptoms season in order to best identify specific triggers.
 Skin testing is known to have slightly superior sensitivity to serum testing and is more cost-effective.
 Contraindications to skin allergy testing include patients with uncontrolled or severe asthma, unstable cardiovascular disease, pregnancy, and/or concurrent beta-blocker therapy.
 H2-receptor antagonists, tricyclic antidepressants, and anti-IgE monoclonal antibody omalizumab can interfere with allergy skin test response; therefore, cessation is advisable before testing.